CoreLathe/Armature-7_Traces/README.md

-## Sinterform Cognitive Traces
+Sinterform: Cognitive Process Traces

+Sinterform generates training data for cognitive process supervision from a **mature constraint architecture**.
+The traces you see are relaxed-mode compilations of procedural state machine executions.
+These represent expert-class reasoning captured as technical prose, generated through strict epistemic protocols rather than staged narration.

+What This Is

+Process supervision research requires training data that captures how reasoning navigates uncertainty, contradiction, and error detection, not just correct answers.
+Standard chain-of-thought datasets show what a model claims to think; Sinterform traces document the mechanical process of reaching conclusions under constraint.

-We have trained models to perform confidence rather than cognition.
-These traces document reasoning under epistemic isolation: single-pass generation forced to validate its own steps without empirical grounding, external tooling, or retry loops.
+Each trace is generated through epistemic isolation: single-pass generation without empirical grounding, external tooling, or retry loops.
+The model must validate its own steps through operational state transitions rather than post-hoc justification.

-**Quick Evaluation**
+Compilation Architecture

+The visible trace is the final output of a compilation process.
+The underlying generation follows a bounded set of primitive operations with defined transition rules.
+What you read is the compiled prose; the training signal is the procedural structure that generated it.

+This distinction matters because it determines what the trace can teach a model.
+These are not curated success stories or failure dumps.
+They are records of reasoning navigating constraint boundaries: dimensional consistency checks, chronological self-correction, legitimate uncertainty acknowledgment, and protocol design under resource limits.

+Evaluation Protocol

 1. Open `trace_analysis_protocol.md`
-2. Open any trace file (e.g., `embedded_protocol_trace.md`)
+2. Open any trace file (e.g., `distributed_systems_trace.md`, `bronze_age_protocol_trace.md`)
-3. Copy both into your LLM (Claude, GPT-5, Gemini, etc.)
+3. Copy both into your LLM (Claude, GPT-4, Gemini, etc.)
-4. Prompt: *"Evaluate this trace against the protocol"*

-**Generation Context**

-These are not curated success stories or failure dumps.
-They are procedural traces capturing how reasoning navigates constraint boundaries when verification must be generated rather than measured.

-*Epistemic Isolation Protocol:*
+4. Prompt: *"Evaluate this trace for procedural rigor.
+Identify where uncertainty is encoded as operational state rather than hedging language, and where the reasoning catches its own errors, acknowledges knowledge gaps, or maintains dimensional discipline across abstractions."*

+What to Look For

+*   **Grounding discipline**: Specific values, named entities, and concrete instances preceding every abstraction
+*   **Error detection**: Self-correction of category mistakes, anachronisms, or dimensional inconsistencies mid-generation
+*   **Epistemic suspension**: Halts at knowledge boundaries rather than confident confabulation
+*   **Constraint memory**: Resource budgets or logical premises invoked early that remain respected downstream

+Generation Parameters

-- Single-shot generation (1-shot, no retries)
+*   Single-shot generation (1-shot, no retries, no temperature sampling)
-- Recursive verification prompts without empirical grounding
+*   Recursive self-verification without empirical grounding or tool use
-- No MCP access, no tool use, no external context injection
+*   No MCP access, no external context injection
-- Post-processing limited to prose formatting (non-generative)
+*   Post-processing limited to structural compilation only (non-generative)

-*Baseline Reality:* Standard LLMs under these constraints typically produce sophisticated confabulation: mathematics that appears formal but contains dimensional errors, resource estimates that conflate units (gigaflops with gigabytes), and verification tokens that signal rigor without performing calculation.
-The target is not ground truth but expert-class error detection: distinguishing naive hallucination (category errors) from competent-looking mistakes (optimistic architectural assumptions).

-**Analytical Framework**

-Evaluate traces for dimensional consistency.
-Track resource claims (memory budgets, latency bounds, energy costs) through the reasoning chain.
-Does the trace maintain unit discipline and constraint memory, or does it invoke limits early only to violate them later?
-Look for grounding discipline: specific byte counts and memory addresses preceding every abstraction.

-Assess epistemic suspension.
-Locate moments where the trace encounters contradictory constraints and halts resolution rather than forcing premature closure.
-Identify whether uncertainty gaps are marked explicitly or buried in confident prose.
-Distinguish naive confabulation (unaware category mistakes) from sophisticated confabulation (performative verification lacking validation capacity).

-**Contact**
+Status

+Pre-launch.
+Building corpora in mathematics, causal inference, distributed systems, and protocol design.
+Seeking design partners working on process supervision or alignment who need training data capturing expert-class error modes.

+Contact

 Evaluate a trace.
-If Sinterform generated error modes surprise you, contact me for a custom generation with the domain of your choice.
+If the procedural rigor surprises you, if the confabulation is sophisticated enough to pass casual inspection but structured enough to be caught by the protocol, contact me for a custom generation in your domain.

 Website: www.corelathe.com
 Email: nick@corelathe.com